LauraMutheu/Laura_Mutheu/README.md

 # Laura Mutheu
 Hi there 👋 My name is Laura Mutheu.

-I am a highly-motivated and goal-oriented Data Analyst, Statistics and Computer Programming Graduate, Scholar and Problem Solver; proficiently skilled in developing and implementing machine learning algorithms that significantly impact business revenues and user experience.
+I am a highly-motivated and goal-oriented Data Analyst, Statistics and Computer Programming Graduate, Scholar and Problem Solver; proficiently skilled in Data Analytics and and implementing machine learning algorithms that significantly impact business revenues and user experience.

 # **Interesting Facts about me:**